Bidding Games and Efficient Allocations: Efficiency, Monotonicity, and Binary Trees

-\begin{proof} Consider $G_{\text{bad}}$ (Fig.~\ref{fig:bad_PSPE}) under budget $B_2=0$.
+Consider $G_{\text{bad}}$ (Fig.~\ref{fig:bad_PSPE}) with some high resolution, and initial budget $B_2=0$.
 Clearly white can play at will, and thus the only PSPE leads to the outcome $(10,7)$ (marked).
+Denote by $B_1(x)$ the budget at node $x$.
 Note that if players reach $x$, then the outcome will be $(10,7)$ if $B_1(x)\geq 0.75$ and otherwise $(0,9)$.
-Now suppose that $B_1=0.8,B_2=0.2$.
+Now suppose that initial budgets are $B_1=0.8,B_2=0.2$.
 If black takes the first round, he will choose $(1,8)$, since by choosing $x$ we will have $B_1(x)\geq B_1 = 0.8 > 0.75$.
 In order to get to $(10,7)$, white has to get to $x$ with at least $0.75$, that is to bid $b_1\leq 0.05$.
 However if $b_1<0.2 = B_2$, then black will overbid and take the turn.
 Thus in every PSPE white must bid at least $b_1=0.2$ in $s_0$, and play $(2,1)$.
-This contradicts both monotonicity and Pareto: the utility of black dropped from $7$ to $1$ when his budget increased from $0$ to $0.2$, and $(1,2)$ is Pareto-dominated by $(10,7)$. \end{proof}
+This contradicts both monotonicity and Pareto: the utility of black dropped from $7$ to $1$ when his budget increased from $0$ to $0.2$, and $(2,1)$ is Pareto-dominated by $(10,7)$. \end{proof}

+\paragraph{Budget resolution} Without sufficient budget (high resolution), the bidding process may not be powerful enough to get the efficient outcome (see Section~\ref{sec:discrete_mon}).
+However we argue that with high resolution, we can think of the budget interval as continuous, and this will be useful (in fact crucial) in our proofs later on.
+This idea can be demonstrated by looking at small game trees.

+Consider a game tree with a single decision node $s$ (height~1).
+It is clear that regardless of the budget resolution $\eps$, it only matters whether $B_1\geq 0.5$, since this will determine who can win the turn.
+Similarly, if we consider a game of height~2, then there are four relevant ``budget intervals,'' namely $[0,0.25),~[0.25,0.5),~[0.5,0.75)$ and $[0.75,1]$: in the first one the black player can win both turns, in the second black can choose at least one victory, and so on.
+We next provide a general definition of this property.